me-aashish/Auth_Service_DevRev/README.md

 #### Disclaimer :-
 =======
-    - some of the minor features have not been implemented and some small bugs are there in the project.
+    - some of the minor features have not been implemented and some small bugs are there in the project
-    - these small bugs will be removed in near future or could have been removed if more time was alloted.
+    - these small bugs will be removed in near future or could have been removed if more time was alloted
-    - similarly some minor features could have also been added if more time was alloted,
+    - similarly some minor features could have also been added if more time was alloted
-    - second backend task of 'Covid App' is very similar to this 'Flight Booking App' and can be made similarly the way this    project has been made.
+    - second backend task of 'Covid App' is very similar to this 'Flight Booking App' and can be made similarly the way this    project has been made